Package Leaflet: Information for the User

-Pantoprazol is a selective proton pump inhibitor, a medication that reduces the amount of acid produced in your stomach.
-It is used for the treatment of diseases related to stomach and intestinal acid.
+Pantoprazole is a selective inhibitor of the "proton pump", a medicine that reduces the amount of acid produced in your stomach.
+It is used for the treatment of diseases related to stomach and intestine acid.

 Pantoprazol Almus 40 mg is used for: